kristopolous/DRR/indycast.net/about.md

 When the server starts up, it

- * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/RDIO/`
+ * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/rdio/`
  * Forks processes from a manager thread, carefully naming them with their purpose.
- * Has an informative log file that tells the user what's going on: `~/radio/RDIO/indycast.log`
+ * Has an informative log file that tells the user what's going on: `~/radio/rdio/indycast.log`
- * Is easy to shut down and restart: `kill cat ~/radio/RDIO/pid-manager`
+ * Is easy to shut down and restart: `kill cat ~/radio/rdio/pid-manager`
  * Is remotely upgradable, replacing its own footprint seamlessly.

 #### Non-mysterious

-There's an endpoint map so an admin can see everything that is accessible along with its
+There's an endpoint map so Alice can see everything that is accessible along with its documentation.
+As of the writing of this document, it looks like so:
-documentation:

     $ curl indycast.net/kpcc/site-map
     /heartbeat